shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-nfts.md

 import smartpy as sp
 ```

 Now we will import the FA2 template.
-Most of the features(mint) we needed have already been implemented in this template.
+Most of the features(mint) we need have already been implemented in this template.

 ```python
 FA2 = sp.io.import_template("FA2.py")
 ```

-Let’s use this template and inherit it in our NFT class, and the entry points we needed for this tutorial are already in the template, so we don’t need to change our class and simply pass.
+Let’s use this template and inherit it in our NFT class, and the entry points we need for this tutorial are already in the template, so we don’t need to change our class and simply pass.
 And this will be our contract.

 ```python
 class NFT(FA2.FA2):